ElTinmar/HardwareAcceleration/install_opencv_with_cuda.md

 $ cd nv-codec-headers && sudo make install
 ```

-* Download and compile ffmpeg
+* Download and compile ffmpeg: you need to use shared libraries (--enable-shared --enable-pic) to use with opencv

 ```
 $ cd ~/ffmpeg_sources